-In addition, within the 24 credits and/or the courses in their Psychology major, students are required to take six credits of courses with a CSL (Community Service-Learning) component.
+In addition, within the $\pm 24$ and/or the courses in their Psychology major, students are required to take $\pm 6$ of courses with a CSL (Community Service-Learning) component.

 There are a limited number of spaces available.
 Normally, a student will make an application at the end of their second year.
 Interested students should consult with their Academic Advisor as early as possible.
 To be admitted, students must have a major GPA of 2.7 or above, and must submit an essay.
 Students should submit an essay (maximum 1,500 words) describing why they want to enter the program and what benefits they anticipate from the program.
 The essay will be evaluated by members of the psychology discipline who will make a recommendation regarding admission to the embedded certificate program to the Chair of the Department of Social Sciences.
+Please see the Augustana Psychology Department website for more details about the essay and application process.